9 Tips to Survive Your Freshman Year in College

 1. Don’t stress about making friends

 Freshman year in college is really unique because everybody is the new kid!
-Don’t be afraid to ask someone from your floor or from class to join you for lunch or study date.
+Don’t be afraid to ask someone from your floor or from class to join you for lunch to study.
 She won’t think you’re weird.
 Chances are, she’s feeling lonely too and will be grateful for the invitation.

 2. Feel free to reinvent yourself